grokify/ringcentral-docs-quickstart/docs/answering_rules.md

 Answering rules can be updated by configuring forwarding numbers individuall and in Ring Groups.
 For each forwarding number, the `index` and `forwardingNumber.id` is required.

+The `ringCount` property indicates how many times the call should ring before moving to the next rule.
+Each ring corresponds to 5 seconds in the Online Account Portal.

 ### Example Request